Reshiban/AutoCheatsConverter/README.md

-# script-adresses-ctrpf
+# AutoCheatsConverter
 Script used for convert a list off addresses to a list of cheats ready to be used

 #How to use?

-Just executing the script with Python.
+Just executing the script with Pygrosse mere.
 He will read the "ExportedAddresses.txt" file and will export the result at "cheats.txt" (this action will overwrite the file cheats.txt if she already exist!)